 NOTE: The Subcommittee for Electronic Standards, which is part of The International Union of Pure and Applied Chemistry (IUPAC), oversees the JCAMP-DX format.

-How do I open a JDX file?
+How to open a JDX file

 You can open JDX files with JCAMP Viewer (multiplatform), which is an application developed by the Polymer Science Learning Center and the University of Wisconsin-Stevens Point Chemistry Department.
 The program allows you to view the raw spectral data as a graph.